sprblm/dots-patterns/patterns/visual-hash.md

 ## Why Choose Visual Hash?

-When you need a default image to quickly differentiate between two users or peices of content.
+When you need a default image to quickly differentiate between two users or pieces of content.

 ## Best Practice: How to Implement Visual Hash